TanzeelTasleem/ridhwaan-shop-copy-01/src/pages/products/original-chilli-sauce-1.md

 category: src/pages/category/sauses.md
 template: product
 ---
-# Nulla suscipit
+## Product description

 Our hottest sauce with so much depth of flavour.
 It's packed with umami flavour that lingers.

-Because chilli makes life an intense, exotic sensation.

-RIDHWAAN's Original Chilli Sauce is an amazing tasting chilli sauce made from pure ingredients, using the health boosting techniques of wild lacto-fermentation.

-Locally produced chillies are fermne
+This sauce has a decent kick of heat and allows your taste buds to travel to Venda where the very soil and organically grown chillies give life to layers of flavour from every element that has been part of the growing process.
+The fermentation gives each storyline in the production of the chilli the ability to add its own flavour into the final mix.

-### List of ingredients
+## List of ingredients

 White wine vinegar